Shrekking: The Dating Trend For People Who Are Tired Of Trying Too Hard

 You match with someone.
 You talk a bit.
 Then the conversation pauses.
 Not because something is wrong, but because life is happening.

 You come back later.
 Maybe hours later.
 Maybe the next day.
 And instead of killing the connection, it actually feels… normal.
+So, there’s no pressure to perform.
+Also, you don’t rush into meetings immediately.
+You let some curiosity build first.

 As a result, when you do meet, it doesn’t feel like you’ve already exhausted everything.